samddrell/CLAHE-optimization/README.md

 ## Build & run

-Absolutely — here’s an updated, drop-in **Build & Run** section that matches your CMake and the way your test images are wired in.

----

-## Build & run

 ### Requirements

 * CUDA Toolkit (nvcc) installed and on your PATH, or pass its path to CMake